Neph0s/CoSER/README.md

 > Use [your thought] for thoughts, which others can't see.
 Use (your action) for actions, which others can see.

-Here are two example cases of CoSER-8B:
+Here are two example cases of CoSER-8B (The complete dialogues are [here](https://github.com/Neph0s/CoSER/blob/main/data/chat_cases.json) ):

 ### Case 1: Book Character